TataAndBigData/NLP-capstone-project-Butler-Did-It-Agatha-Christie-Wrote-It-/README.md

 ## Datasets

 For this project I created several datasets.
-The initial dataset has been collected with web scraping and initially contained a set of paragraphs from the popular detective novels and their authors.

-This initial dataset contained 40 classes and  3200 datapoints, including 1952  predictors, such as:
+The [initial dataset](https://github.com/TataAndBigData/NLP-capstone-project-Butler-Did-It-Agatha-Christie-Wrote-It-/blob/master/Iteration%201/df_40_authors_all_features_03percent.csv.zip) has been collected with web scraping and contains a set of paragraphs from the popular detective novels by 40 authors.
+These 3200 datapoints include 1952  predictors, such as:
 - part of the speech tags,
 - sentiment assessment,
 - length of the paragraphs,